 In 2013, we evaluated our customer base through segmentation and optimization strategies which resulted in reduced customer count as certain underperforming segments experienced higher attrition levels.
 This segmentation and corresponding customer attrition, coupled with a decreased focus on lower margin commercial customers in 2013, resulted in lower overall sales volumes and Adjusted EBITDA in our retail segments in 2013, but increased gross margin per unit sold.

-Recognizing the growth opportunities in the retail energy space, beginning in the second quarter of 2013, we increased our customer acquisition spending and reactivated certain marketing channels.
+Recognizing the growth opportunities in the retail energy space, beginning August 2013, we increased our customer acquisition spending and reactivated certain marketing channels.
 By the end of 2013, we had grown the customer base by 8% from the low point in August of 2013.
-This growth trajectory has increased through the second quarter of 2014 resulting in an increase of approximately 33% in our customer base as of June 30, 2014 from August of 2013.
+This growth trajectory has increased through the third quarter of 2014 resulting in an increase of approximately 56% in our customer base as of September 30, 2014 from August of 2013.